primaryodors/primarydock/README.md

 <li>Have fun and try not to let the project vex you. (:</li>
 </ol>

-Note to developers: if you run primarydock under a memory utility such as valgrind, you are likely to see a lot of errors saying that uninitialized variables are being used or that conditional jumps depend on them.
+Note to developers: if you run PrimaryDock under a memory utility such as valgrind, you are likely to see a lot of errors saying that uninitialized variables are being used or that conditional jumps depend on them.
 Most of these are false positives.
 Many places in the code create temporary arrays of pointers and then assign those pointers addresses of objects that persist throughout the entire program execution.
 The memory tool "thinks" the objects have not been initialized even when they have.
 We recommend using the --undef-value-errors=no